Yoctol/bottender/examples/telegram-hello-world/README.md

 ## Idea of this example

 This example is a simple bot running on [Telegram](https://telegram.org/).
-You have to get `accessToken` and a webhook `url` before run this bot.
+You have to get `accessToken` and a webhook `url` before running this bot.
 For more information, check our [Telegram guides](https://yoctol.github.io/bottender-docs/docs/Platforms-Telegram).

 ## Related examples